codeman101/Capstone/README.md

 it calls iself to prevent the OS from being able to kill it.

 # Note to Employers:
-I've with-held the malicious part of this program.
+I've withheld the malicious part of this program.
 If you wish to see it please email me.